- Amount to contribute

 It is important to remember that these scenarios are hypothetical and that future rates of return can't be predicted with certainty and that investments that pay higher rates of return are generally subject to higher risk and volatility.
 The actual rate of return on investments can vary widely over time, especially for long-term investments.
 This includes the potential loss of principal on your investment.
 It is not possible to invest directly in an index and the compounded rate of return noted above does not reflect sales charges and other fees that investment funds and/or investment companies may charge.

 - The annual percentage you expect your salary to increase.
 The tool assumes that your salary will continue to increase at this rate until you retire.

 - This is an annual fee based on the balance of the account.

 - Annual contribution limits

 - Your total contribution for one year is based on your annual salary times the percent you contribute.
-However, your annual contribution is also subject to certain maximum total contributions per year.
-The annual maximum for 2018 is $18,500.
-If you are age 50 or over, a 'catch-up' provision allows you to contribute an additional $6,000 into your 403(b) account.
-It is also important to note that employer contributions do not affect an employee's maximum annual contribution limit.
+However, your annual contribution is also subject to certain maximum total contributions per year. **403B_ANNUAL_LIMITS** It is also important to note that employer contributions do not affect an employee's maximum annual contribution limit.